 Cars have really come a long way in the last 30 years.
 These days, it’s very uncommon that you will get into a new car that doesn’t have some sort of information or entertainment system.
 These systems exist to give drivers the ability to communicate with their vehicles.
 Whether a motorist is putting an address into the GPS system or simply changing the song on the radio, people are busy doing plenty of things besides driving when they are behind the wheel.
 While many of these systems allow for people to communicate without using their hands, there has been an increase in the number of accidents that are occurring because of distracted driving.
-Let’s discuss how these infotainment systems may be posing a risk to you and others on the road.
+Let’s discuss how these infotainment systems may be posing a higher risk or being in an accident to you and others on the road.

 Recently, a set of guidelines have been released by the National Highway Traffic Safety Administration in order to prevent so many accidents that are due to infotainment systems.
 The goal is to make these systems safer as a whole.
 The first guideline is that there should be built-in voice controlled functionality in order to allow drivers to keep their eyes on the road at all times while they are behind the wheel.
 The second guideline aims to address the threat posed by aftermarket technologies that are used far too often in many vehicles.

 Can Anything Be Done To Prevent Distracted Driving?